 Following the partner testing links were send to five academics, five LIS students and five librarians (from different sectors) to collect their reflections, suggestions and critics.
 Testing included the content, interface and file structure.
 When the testing is finished suggestions and insights from users were taken into account.
 Language used in the content revised and additional explanations were added for the new concepts.
 Structure of the course is a bit changed to provide a better flow.
 Additional examples from practice were provided.
 Finally, different fotmat of the content pptx, pdf, MP3 and MP4 were decided to be provided to satisfy user demands.
-After the fine-tuning of the prototype (English version) was completed partners translate the content.
+After the fine-tuning of the prototype (English version) was completed partners translate the content into their national language.
+Second testing was run by each partner mainly on the tanslated content.
 Lastly, when the MOOC was uploaded in Udemy Platform (an international MOOC platform) it was controlled and tested by the platform editors according to platform requirements and approved.
-Udemy.com is a platform for online learning.
-Udemy provides a platform for experts of any kind to create courses which can be offered to the public, either at no charge or for a tuition fee.

 7.1.8.
-MOOC Content
+MOOC CONTENT